Reconcyl/eso/imma/README.md

 ### How do I access more than 65K cells?

 You can't.
-Be grateful, it's more than brainf\*ck gives you.
+Be grateful, it's more than brainfuck gives you.

 ### I really want to though